zmwangx/gist/README.md

 The gist gem provides a `gist` command that you can use from your terminal to upload content to https://gist.github.com/.

+## Fork-specific info

+This fork enhances [defunkt/gist](https://github.com/defunkt/gist) in the following ways:

+* Enhanced listing: additional options `--days`, `--number`, `--pages` for faster and more fine-grained listing;
+* Civilized citizen: token is saved to `$XDG_DATA_HOME/gist/token` instead of `$HOME/.gist`.

+To distinguish ourselves from the original, the version number is always ahead of the original by 0.10.0.

 ## Installation

 ‌If you have ruby installed: